Am I eligible to apply for Summer in NYC?

 Who should not apply as a visiting student?

-Students currently on academic, disciplinary, and/or medical leave or probation at your current institution are not eligible to study at NYU.
+Students currently on academic leave, disciplinary leave, pending disciplinary action and/or or academic probation at their current institution are not eligible to study at NYU.
 In certain cases, appeals to this policy may be reviewed when indicated on the application with appropriate documentation.
 Students may take a personal leave for the semester(s) they are studying at NYU if such a leave is required by their home institution to maintain matriculation.